Coryell County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding that determines whether the DPS has sufficient evidence to suspend your driver's license.
-It's not a criminal trial.
+The ALR hearing is a civil proceeding, separate from your criminal DUI case.
+It's held to determine whether the Texas DPS has sufficient evidence to suspend your driver's license.
+The burden of proof is lower than in a criminal trial.

 How to Prepare